Merchant's mark: Ancient use

 Merchants' marks are as old as the sealings of the third millennium BCE found in Sumer that originated in the Indus Valley.
 Impressions of cloth, strings and other packing material on the reverse of tags with seal impressions indicate that the Harappan seals were used to control economic administration and trade.
 Amphorae from the Roman Empire can sometimes be traced to their sources from the inscriptions on their handles.
 Commercial inscriptions in Latin, known as tituli picti, appear on Roman containers used for trade.
+The Indus sign corpus is considered by some scholars to be a body of merchants' marks used in trade administration.
+This is suggested by the short length of the inscriptions and their concentration on seals and other mercantile items.

 Middle ages and early modern period

 Symbolic merchants' marks continued to be used by artisans and townspeople of the medieval and early modern eras to identify themselves and authenticate their goods.
 These distinctive and easily recognizable marks often appeared in their seals on documents and on products made for sale.
-They are often found on headstones and in works of stained glass, brass, and stone, serving in place of heraldic imagery, which could not be used by the middle classes.
+They are often found on headstones, the covers of commercial ledgers, and in works of stained glass, brass, and stone, serving in place of heraldic imagery, which could not be used by the middle classes.
 They were the precursors of hallmarks, printer's marks, and trademarks.

 Legal requirements and superstitions

 To manage the risks of piracy or shipwreck, merchants often consigned a cargo to several vessels or caravans; a mark on a bale established legal ownership and avoided confusion.
 Early travellers, voyagers and merchants displayed their merchant's marks as well to ward off evil.
 Adventurous travellers and sailors ascribed the terrors and perils of their life to the wrath of the Devil.
 To counter these dangers merchants employed all sorts of religious and magical means to place their caravans, ships and merchandise under the protection of God and His Saints.

 One such symbol combined the mystical "Sign of Four" with the merchant's name or initials.
-The "Sign of Four" was an outgrowth of an ancient symbol adopted by the Romans and by Christianity, Chi Rho (XP), standing for the first two letters of Christus in Greek letters; this was simplified to a reversed "4" in Medieval times.
+The "Sign of Four" was an outgrowth of an ancient symbol adopted by the Romans and by Christianity, Chi Rho (XP), standing for the first two letters of Christus in Greek letters; this was simplified to a reversed "4" in medieval times.
 The evolution of this symbol is shown in M. J. Shah's article.
 The "Sign of Four" is called the "Staff of Mercury" (Caduceus) in German and Scandinavian literature on house marks.

 The joint stock company or limited liability company was another way to reduce a merchant's risks of loss of ships and merchandise from dangerous voyages and travel.
 By royal charter a monopoly was assured and a merchant's personal liability was limited to the amount of his own investment.
 If a voyage succeeded the gains accrued to all of the investors in proportion to their invested capital shares.
 Modern institutions, corporations and trademarks, find some of their origins in these symbolic and legal devices for limiting physical and pecuniary risks.